On the nature of the Schmid transition in a resistively shunted Josephson junction: The Schmid transition

 Linearizing the flow equation~(\ref{pt7}) about its nontrivial fixed point $\tilde u_1^*= [(\alpha-1)/\alpha\calF]^{1/2}$ yields the critical exponent $1/\nu=2(1-\alpha)+\calO((1-\alpha)^2)$, regardless of the value of $\calF$.
 Only the sign of $\calF$ matters (assuming $\calF$ to be nonzero) since it determines whether the fixed point $\tilde u_1^*$ exists when $\alpha<1$ or $\alpha>1$.
 The fixed point is repulsive if $\alpha<1$ ($1/\nu>0$) and attractive if $\alpha>1$ ($1/\nu<0$), in agreement with the trivial fixed point $\tilde u_1=0$ being attractive if $\alpha<1$ and repulsive if $\alpha>1$.
 A numerical evaluation yields $\calF<0$ thus indicating that the nontrivial fixed point exists when $\alpha<1$.

-In their Monte Carlo simulations~\cite{Werner05}, WT also observed that the transition is not controlled by a single fixed point, but rather by a line of critical points: By considering the correlation function $\mean{e^{iq\varphi(\tau)} e^{-iq\varphi(0)}}$ ($|q|\leq 1/2$), they obtained continuously varying exponents along the transition line, in full agreement with the FRG analysis, see Sec.~\ref{subsubsec_chiWT} (they did not compute the exponent $1/\nu$).
+In their Monte Carlo simulations~\cite{Werner05}, WT also observed that the transition is not controlled by a single fixed point, but rather by a line of critical points: By considering the correlation function $\mean{e^{iq\varphi(\tau)} e^{-iq\varphi(0)}}$ ($|q|\leq 1/2$), they obtained continuously varying exponents along the transition line, in full agreement with the FRG analysis, see Sec.~\ref{subsubsec_chiWT}.
 The NRG calculations of Masuki {\it et al.} also predict the Schmid transition to be controlled by a line of fixed points~\cite{Masuki22}.

 The bending of the transition line in the region $\alpha<1$ clearly simplifies the study of the critical behavior.
 For a vertical transition line at $\alpha=1$, one would expect the cubic term $\calF$ and all higher-order terms in the beta function~(\ref{pt7}) to vanish, in order to ensure that the transition line is a fixed line.
-Although no detailed calculations seem to have been reported, there are various claims in the literature that the cubic term $\calF$ in the beta function vanishes~\cite{Guinea85,Fisher85a}.
-In the FE$_2$ expansion, the vanishing of the beta function at $\alpha=1$ is made impossible by the (spurious) fixed point at $\alpha=0$, which is at the origin of the transition line in the region $\alpha<1$.
+There are various claims in the literature that the cubic term $\calF$ in the beta function vanishes although no detailed calculations seem to have been reported~\cite{Guinea85,Fisher85a}.
+Interestingly, a nonzero cubic term was found by Bulgadaev in his original paper~\cite{Bulgadaev84}.
+In the FE$_2$ expansion, the vanishing of the beta function to all orders at $\alpha=1$ is made impossible by the (spurious) fixed point at $\alpha=0$, which is at the origin of the transition line in the region $\alpha<1$.

+Note that in the scenario where the line of fixed points and the transition line are vertical, $1/\nu$ vanishes since the beta function $\dt\tilde u_{1,k}=(1/\alpha-1)\tilde u_{1,k}$ is identically zero for $\alpha=1$.
+The situation is different for the exponent $\gamma$ discussed in the following section.